The million-dollar question: Can a narcissist change?

 3 signs that he/she will never change

-- They’re habits/patterns don’t change when they are faced with the same kind of situation/trigger that initially caused pain, friction, drama, etc.
+- They’re habits/patterns don’t change when they are faced with the same kind of situation/trigger that initially caused the pain, friction, drama, etc.

 If someone doesn’t see anything wrong with what they’re doing or claims to see the wrong in it but continues with an all too familiar pattern…